Key Provisions Benefiting the Solar Energy Industry in the American Recovery and Reinvestment Act.

-1. Creates a new program through the Department of Treasury that provides grants equal to 30 percent of the cost of solar property placed in service during 2009 and 2010, in lieu of the section 48 investment tax credit.
+1. Creates a new program through the Department of Treasury that provides grants equal to 30 percent of the cost of solar property placed in service during 2009 and 2010 instead of the Section 48 investment tax credit.

 2. Repeals Penalty for Subsidized Renewable Energy Financing

-Allows businesses and individuals to qualify for the full amount of the solar tax credit, even if projects receive subsidized energy financing (e.g. below market loans, tax preferred bonds, state grants etc.).
+Allows businesses and individuals to qualify for the total amount of the solar tax credit, even if projects receive subsidized energy financing (e.g., market loans, tax-preferred bonds, state grants, etc.).

 3. Renewable Energy Loan Guarantee Program

-Establishes through the DOE, for renewable energy projects, renewable energy manufacturing facilities and electric power transmission projects.
-Appropriates $6 billion to pay the credit subsidy costs, which should support $60 billion worth of loan guarantees.
+Establishes through the DOE for renewable energy projects, renewable energy manufacturing facilities, and electric power transmission projects.
+Appropriate $6 billion to pay the credit subsidy costs should support $60 billion of loan guarantees.

 4. Renewable Energy Manufacturing Investment Credit

-Provides up to $2.3 billion to fund 30 percent investment tax credit for manufacturing assets used to manufacture of advanced energy property.
+Provides up to $2.3 billion to fund a 30 percent investment tax credit for manufacturing assets used to manufacture advanced energy property.

 5. Extend Bonus Depreciation

-Last year, Congress temporarily increased the amount (50% of the cost of capital investment) that small businesses could write-off for capital expenditures incurred in 2008 to $250,000 and increased the phase-out threshold for 2008 to $800,000.
+Last year, Congress temporarily increased the amount (50% of the capital investment cost) that small businesses could write off for capital expenditures incurred in 2008 to $250,000 and increased the phase-out threshold for 2008 to $800,000.
 The bill would extend these temporary increases for capital expenditures incurred in 2009.
-Accordingly, until the end of 2010, small business taxpayers are allowed to write-off up to $125,000 (indexed for inflation) of capital expenditures subject to a phase-out once capital expenditures exceed $500,000 (indexed for inflation).
+Accordingly, until the end of 2010, small business taxpayers can write off up to $125,000 (indexed for inflation) of capital expenditures subject to a phase-out once capital expenditures exceed $500,000 (indexed for inflation).

 6. Department of Energy Funding